luomus/finbif2gbif/README.md

 metadata with the GBIF data registry.
 It also specifies the default set of fields to include in all Darwin Core Archives and sets the maximum number of rows per occurrence record text file inside the archive files.
-For the collection _HR.447_ the records have been filter so that only records from the year 2015 onwards are included.
+For the collection _HR.447_ the records have been filtered so that only records from the year 2015 onwards are included.

 ```yaml